Christine Mok-Lammé, Ph.D.

 Trauma and Abuse

-If you would like to meet with me in person or online to see if you and I may work well together, please contact me and set up a 20-minute free consultation session.
+If you would like to meet with me to see if you and I may work well together, please contact me and set up a free twenty-minute consultation session.